-These five actions are not new; however, they are a good reminder of what it takes to move forward.
-We can practice them on and off or turn them into habits.
-If we can ingrain these actions into our daily life and make them hard to give up, then we surely would be on our path to grow our business successfully.
+These five secrets are not new; however, they are a good reminder of what it takes to move forward on your entrepreneurship journey.
+Some may practice these actions on and off, while others will turn them into habits.
+It’s those that ingrain these actions into their life that more often than not become successful entrepreneurs.

 “It’s critical once you believe in an idea that you make the step to some form of action right away in order to start building momentum towards your goals,” Jon Gillespie-Brown wrote in So You Want to Be an Entrepreneur.
 Many new entrepreneurs “talk a good game but do not follow through.”